skatejs/skatejs/docs/api/prop.md

 Skate has some built-in property definitions to help you with defining consistent property behaviour within your components.
 All built-in properties are functions that return a property definition.

+By default, all built-in props are have one-way reflection with their corresponding attribute.
+This ensures that you get three things out of the box:

+- A consistent API for your consumers because they can still use HTML attributes if necessary to update the components.
+- Less friction for the developer because they don't need to think about the `attribute` API, unless they need special behaviour.
+- Good performance.
+You should always be setting `props` when possible which doesn't inherently affect performance because there's no round trip back to the attribute.

 ```js
 skate.prop.boolean();
 ```